DeepLcom/deepl-python/README.md

 poetry install
 ```

-On Ubuntu 22.04 there might occur an `ModuleNotFoundError: No module named 'cachecontrol'`.
-This can be fixed with based on this [bug report](https://bugs.launchpad.net/ubuntu/+source/poetry/+bug/1958227) using `sudo apt install python3-cachecontrol`.
+On Ubuntu 22.04 an error might occur: `ModuleNotFoundError: No module named
+'cachecontrol'`.
+Use the workaround `sudo apt install python3-cachecontrol` as
+explained in this [bug report][bug-report-ubuntu-2204].

 ### Requirements